 To define narrative inquiry in terms of critical thinking

-To outline practically how a pedagogy-of-storytelling and narrative inquiry could be fused with social and critical practices to aid in the transformation of Swiss education.
+To outline how a pedagogy-of-storytelling and narrative inquiry could be fused with social and critical practices.
+And in doing so to determine how this would influence the Swiss education systems and toward swhat results / ends.

-To determine some of the effects a pedagogy-of-storytelling and narrative inquiry could have on everyday classroom practice.
+To determine effects a pedagogy-of-storytelling and narrative inquiry could have on everyday classroom practice (in Switzerland ?).

-To establish some specific implications a pedagogy-of-storytelling and narrative inquiry cold have for the nature of Swiss learning.
+To establish some specific implications a pedagogy-of-storytelling and narrative inquiry could have for the nature of Swiss learning.

 DECLARATION